Bhakt - Vatsal Shri Krishna

 krshno ha vai harih paramo devah

-“He is the Brham - Supreme God”.
+“Shri Krishna is the Brahma - Supreme God”.

 न तत्समस्चाभ्यधिकस्च दृश्यते ।